RandomSearch18/a-level-project/docs/readme.md

 ##### Initial interview with James

 My initial interview with James was conducted via email.
 It was very valuable to understand he uses similar navigation apps, and how they compare.

+###### Key takeaways

+- There are a variety of navigation apps available, each with their own advantages and drawbacks
+- Battery usage during navigation on mobile is a an important consideration for James
+- Pedestrian navigation is most useful in unfamiliar urban areas (as I expected)
+- Many navigation apps (Google Maps, Magic Earth) are optimised for driving and therefore don't give ideal pedestrian routes

+###### Desired features

+- Efficient battery use during navigation (if a live navigation feature is added)
+- Warnings if the surfaces on the route are poor
+- Avoiding wet and muddy routes based on time of year and surface type

 ###### Transcript